-The Chairperson of Effra Early Years Centre governing body is Mr Derrick Brown.
+Effra Early Years Centre is a member of the Lambeth Nursery Schools’ Federation and Children’s Centre which was formed in October 2018.
+The Chairperson of Lambeth Nursery Schools’ Federation and Children’s Centre governing body is Mr Bruce MacInnes.
 Governors usually serve a four-year term on the governing body.
 The governing body is responsible for school issues: data and standards; progress and attainment; holding the leadership to account; SEND and inclusion; finance; Early Years Pupil Premium.
 We have two sub-committees that report in to the governing body.
 Resources sub-committee and Centre Improvement Plan sub-committee.

 Table showing Governors names and Roles/sub-committee membership.

 Every school is managed by a Board of Governors that work alongside the Head to meet the educational needs of the pupils in a safe and secure environment.

 Governors are one of the largest volunteer forces in the country and have an important part to play in raising school standards.
 They provide strategic leadership and accountability in schools.
 Their key functions are to:

 - Ensure clarity of vision, ethos and strategic direction

 - Hold the head teacher to account for the educational performance of the school and its pupils and the performance management of staff